LoginRadius/engineering-portal/content/guest-post/secure-php-api-using-jwt/index.md

     exit;
 }
 ```

 The extracted JWT is saved at the first index of the matches array.
 If the matching array is empty, it means no JWT was extracted.
-If the preceding code runs successfully, it implies that the JWT has been extracted, and we may now proceed.
+If the preceding code runs successfully, it implies that the JWT has been extracted, and you may now proceed.

 Decoding the received data is required for verifying a JWT.
 Only the secret key may be used to decode the received data.
 Once you've obtained the secret key, you may use the static decode function of the PHP-JWT module.

 The decode method requires three arguments, which are as follows.

-- The JWT itself,
+- The JWT itself
-- the secret key,
+- The secret key
 - The algorithm to be used to decode the JWT

 If the decode method succeeds, you may proceed to validate the JWT.
 The code below will assist you in decoding and validating a JWT.